kindohm/kindohm.com.older/audio.md

 	<a href="contact.html">contact me</a>.</p>

 <p>I like to produce sound that fits the environment - whether that is a
 	background groove, breakbeats, or ambient noise.
-Below are some experimental examples of my work using <em>Tidal</em>, a live coding environment. </p>
+Below are some short, experimental examples of my work using <em>Tidal</em>, a live coding environment. </p>

 <p>During 2014, I am producing one pattern every day with <em>Tidal</em>.
 You can